Friday, February 9 @ 8:00 PM – Sydney Laurence Theatre in the Alaska Center for the Performing Arts

 About the Opera

 A story about identity, authenticity and compassion.
-Two voices—Hannah before and Hannah after—share the journey of a sole transgender protagonist as she strives to reconcile the discord between herself and the outside world.
-With empathy and humor, we experience Hannah’s youthful challenges in a small town, her struggles with family, her discovery of the larger trans community, and her inspiring quest to find her one true self.
-Based in part on the life of acclaimed filmmaker Kimberly Reed, As One’s rich libretto and evocative melodies make for an unforgettable theater experience.
+Two voices—Hannah before and Hannah after—share the journey of a sole protagonist in transition.
+With empathy and humor, we experience Hannah’s youthful challenges in a small town, her struggles with family, and her inspiring quest to find her one true self.
+Based, in part, on the life of acclaimed filmmaker Kimberly Reed, As One’s rich libretto and evocative melodies make for an unforgettable theater experience.